bradenhc/kolob/README.md

-# Kolob - Simple & Secure Accountless Collaboration
+# Kolob - Simple, Secure Collaboration

 Kolob is a simple collaboration tool designed to target an audience that may not have email addresses or mobile phones but does have access to the internet.
 Once